johannah/trajectories/README.md

-# Planning with a conditional generative model
+# Planning with conditional generative models

 In this work, we learn a dynamics model of an agent-independent environment and use this model for forward planning with MCTS.